dvschultz/flickr-scrape/README.md

 `python scraper.py --search "SEARCH TERM" --bbox "minimum_longitude minimum_latitude maximum_longitude maximum_latitude"`

+To scrape for an album/photoset:

+`python scraper.py --photoset PHOTOSETID

+Where PHOTOSETID is something like 72157629497519723

+You can obtain the photoset ID from the URL of the album e.g. https://www.flickr.com/photos/picksfromoutthere/albums/**72157629497519723**

 To scrape for a particular group:

 `python scraper.py --group "GROUP URL"`